MichaelKaaden/express-rest-api/README.md

 # Express REST API Seed

-This little project can be used as seed for any REST API being served using Node.js and Express.js.
+This little project can be used as seed for any REST API written using TypeScript, Node.js and Express.js.

+Run the app in dev mode using `npm run dev`.
+To compile the sources on change, use `npm run watch`.

 ## API Documentation